 Factors in favor of filing under Title VII:

 Whether you choose to file under the EPA or Title VII, or both, you should be aware of the requirements for each, as well as the statutes of limitation.
 Applying these laws can be confusing and the facts of your individual circumstances will be necessary.
-Contact a local attorney for a free initial case review to discuss your case and learn how they can help ensure your fair treatment.
+Contact a local employment law attorney to discuss your case and learn how they can help ensure your fair treatment.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.